samsquire/code-generation/README.md

 We can enrich data that passes through the pipeline to include information of the other nodes on the path

+Create a library that provides call histories and stackframes.

+# call histories

 ```
 function1#fa(name=a, input)
 function2#fb(name=left, a)